redcatphp/route/README.md

 Router
 ------

  The router is the component which is used by *FrontController* to map, append and prepend pair of match to behaviour.
-It support the methods explained before in [*FrontController*](http://wildsurikat.com/route#frontcontroller) except *runFromGlobals*.
+It support the methods explained before in [*FrontController*](http://redcatphp.com/route#frontcontroller) except *runFromGlobals*.

 Match
 -----

- The basic match components are distributed under the *Wild\\Route\\Match* namespace but there is also some examples of specific match in the *Wild\\Plugin\\RouteMatch* namespace.
+ The basic match components are distributed under the *RedCat\\Route\\Match* namespace but there is also some examples of specific match in the *RedCat\\Plugin\\RouteMatch* namespace.
 The only rule to make a *Match* object is that he have to be callable implementing \_\_invoke magic method.
 You can also use php [Closure](http://php.net/manual/en/class.closure.php) also called [anonymous function](http://php.net/manual/en/functions.anonymous.php).

 Url
 ---